FILM IN FOCUS

 The movie-goer-at-large certainly knows that Charlton Heston portrayed Moses in The Ten Commandments.
 Ask that movie-goer who designed the Academy Award-winning special effects, or who furnished the inscriptions for the stone tablets seen in the movie, or where the stone itself actually came from, or who composed the music for the film -- and the response might be a vacant stare accompanied by silence.
 The true film-music aficionado would of course know the answer to the last question -- the real film buff might know them all -- but the average person is more familiar with the work than with the actual name of the man who wrote the score for Cecil B. DeMille's last epic film.

 Composer Elmer Bernstein became known in some musical circles as Bernstein West, to distinguish him from another man of similar name: the NY Philharmonic's Conductor Laureate, Leonard Bernstein (Bernstein East).
-They weren't related, and even the pronounciations differ: Elmer opted for BernSTEEN while Leonard preferred the Germanic BernSTYNE (as in Steinway pianos).
+They weren't related.

 The Early Years